Can Deleting Someone from a WhatsApp group Could Lend you in Jail in Saudi Arabia?

 Recommended: Where to call in case of emergency in Saudi Arabia?

-Reacting to the news, another Lawyer Imad Al-Senussi said that the circulating information is untrue and has many apparent shortcomings.
+Reacting to the news, another Lawyer, Imad Al-Senussi, said the circulating information is untrue and has many apparent shortcomings.
 According to him, Ajad must clarify this statement in detail to prevent confusion among the masses.
-Al-Senussi refuted the situation, saying that we must know the act in detail to find its truth.
+Al-Senussi refuted the situation, saying we must know the act in detail to find its truth.
 He further clarifies that the punishment here is to compensate the person who was removed, no more and no less.

 These false reports circulating on social media also caused a stir on the international platform.
-A Sweden-based Saudi human rights activist went as far as to accuse Saudi Arabia of prioritising such trivial matters.
-He advised them to instead focus on punishing authorities for alleged kidnappings and killings and the disappearance of public funds .
+A Sweden-based Saudi human rights activist went as far as to accuse Saudi Arabia of prioritizing such trivial matters.
+He advised them to instead focus on punishing authorities for alleged kidnappings and killings and the disappearance of public funds.
 Meanwhile, another US-based Saudi academic reacted to the news.
 He said, “When your legal system is underdeveloped, you’ll get legal advisers like this (meaning Ajad).”

 In conclusion, you don’t have to fear jail time for removing Someone from a WhatsApp group.
-However, it would be best to consider the impact it can have on the removed person.
+However, it would be best to consider its impact on the removed person.

 Comments are closed.